-Today we’re talking about data protection.
-It’s not just celebrities, athletes, politicians, and high-profile individuals that need to protect their information online – all of us who use the Internet should guard our data!
+Today, we’re talking about data protection.
+It’s not just celebrities, athletes, politicians, and high-profile individuals who need to protect their information online – all of us who use the Internet should guard our data!

 With all these websites and apps trying to capture our information, how do we ensure that our data doesn’t end up in the wrong hands?